- 11 Aug 2022

 For any dApp to provide good UX, you need a solution that quickly loads the data stored on chain and on IPFS.
 Querying data directly from blockchain is complex.
 This is where the middleware comes in, which is essentially a layer in between blockchain and your dApp, allowing you to index and query your blockchain data easily and efficiently.

-At the heart of our middleware solution is the The Graph, a protocol for indexing and querying blockchain data from networks.
-It can be used with all EVM-compatible chains like Ethereum, Polygon, Binance Smart Chain and Avalanche.
+The Graph is a protocol for indexing and querying blockchain data from networks.
+It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Binance Smart Chain and Avalanche.
 You can run it on your own blockchain nodes (both public and permissioned) and IPFS nodes.

 Using the Graph protocol, you can create subgraphs that define which blockchain data will be indexed.
 These subgraphs are defined in the smart contract set and deployed to the middleware.
 The middleware will then use these subgraphs to correctly index your smart contracts and expose a developer-friendly and efficient GraphQL API, allowing you to query the data you need.